By Paul Taylor

 of hair loss

 (such as the Japanese) are now experiencing a rapid rise.
-And the reason why, is mostly due to their change towards the junk food diet enjoyed by the Western world.
+And the reason why, is thought to be largely due to their change towards the junk food diet enjoyed by the Western world (2).

 Like this page?